jpfennick/sum-24-uw-cybersec-huskey-manager/README.md

 We can use `PHPSESSID` to manage the authentication and authorization for our web application!

-1. Open login.php and look at lines 28-57.
+1. Open login.php and find the portion of the code we use to validate user credentials.
 You should see the following code:

     ```
     if ($_SERVER['REQUEST_METHOD'] === 'POST') {